 Evernorth Health Services includes a broad range of coordinated and point solution health services and capabilities, as well as those from partners across the health care system, in Pharmacy Benefits, Home Delivery Pharmacy, Specialty Pharmacy, Distribution and Care Delivery and Management Solutions, which are provided to health plans, employers, government organizations and health care providers.
-Within Evernorth Health Services, Pharmacy Benefits and Home Delivery Pharmacy are foundational growth businesses and Specialty Pharmacy, Distribution, and Care Delivery and Management Solutions are accelerated growth businesses.
+Within Evernorth Health Services, Pharmacy Benefits and Home Delivery Pharmacy, Distribution, and Care Delivery and Management Solutions are accelerated growth businesses and Specialty Pharmacy, Distribution, and Care Delivery and Management Solutions are accelerated growth businesses.